In this Power BI Tutorial, we will learn about Power BI Slicer. Also, we will discuss these below topics:

 A button slicer, when there are only a few options in a list can be effective to change from a list to a button.

-In this way we can convert a simple slicer in to button slicer:
+In this way we can convert a simple slicer into a button slicer:

 Select Format > General > Orientation > Vertical to Horizontal.